Lyrics-Tags-Generator/lyrics-tags-generator-docs/README.md

 - Character limit for `title` is `45`.
 - You cannot include special characters in the `artist` field.
 - You cannot include commas in the `title` field.

-If your automation software is written in a different programming language, then you must make the changes in that language.

 ## Data